docker/docs/machine/reference/create.md

 daemon.
 Docker Machine supports the configuration of such options for the created engines via the `create` command flags which begin with `--engine`.

-Note that Docker Machine simply sets the configured parameters on the daemon and does not set up any of the "dependencies" for you.
+Docker Machine only sets the configured parameters on the daemon and does not set up any of the "dependencies" for you.
 For instance, if you specify that the created daemon should use `btrfs` as a storage driver, you still must ensure that the proper dependencies are installed, the BTRFS